Mark70117/FCND-Motion-Planning/README.md

 grid_goal is set by translating the local map reference coordinates into grid coordiantes by subtracting off the offset vector (north_offset, east_offset)

+The goal of lat 37.797330, lon -122.402224 (in the simulator world) of the original rubric is an alley way between buildings of the United States Immigrations and Customs Enforcement group in the real world.
+While it is possible to fly into this space without a physical collision, it would be nevertheless unwise to set as a goal without explicit permision of this organization.

 #### [IYPPA-5] Write your search algorithm

 This rubric item is marked in files motion_planning.py, medial_axis_utils.py, and planning_utils.py with comment IYPPA-5.

 The diagonal motions on the grid method of A* are  achieved by adding the actions NE, NW, SE, and SW with cost of sqrt(2).  valid_actions() is also modified to remove NE, NW, SE, or SW when it would move off the grid, or collide.

+The SAFETY margin was increased to 5m due to some alignemnt problems with the collision data and the simulator.
+This was necessary because the grid method tends to plan close to the edge of the grid.

+The alternative A* method using medial axis was implementented.
+The code used was essentially the code presented in lectures.
+Specifically Lesson 6, section
+13. 'Medial Axis Exercise'.
+This method plans considerably faster than A* grid method.
+Since it tends to stay as far away from collisions as possible, the SAFETY limit was left at the original 3m.

 #### [IYPPA]-6] Cull waypoints from the path

+This rubric item is marked in files motion_planning.py and pruning_utils.py with comment IYPPA-6.

+The prunning was done by using a collinearity test, essentially the code presented in lectures.
+Specifically Lesson 6, sections 5 and 9.

 ### Executing the flight [Etf]

+The way points have been successfully loaded onto the simulator and run.
+A modification was made to the translation from path to waypoints to convert values from numpy.int64 to native python int to allow for serialization.

 [//]: # (Mark Anderson // Feb 2018 cohort // 2018_03Mar_10)